-Investment Manager’s Letter August 2010
+Portfolio manager’s Letter August 2010

-Berkshire Hathaway’s operating results for the second quarter and first six months of 2010 were released on Friday August 6th.
-Net Earnings in the second quarter were $1.968 billion down from $3.295 billion for the same period last year.
+Operating results for the Berkshire Hathaway Second Quarter 2010 and first six months of 2010 were released on Friday August 6th.
+Berkshire Hathaway Second Quarter 2010 Net Earnings were $1.968 billion down from $3.295 billion for the same period last year.
 For six months, earnings were $5.601 billion up from $1.761 billion for the first half of 2009.

-In contrast, Operating Earnings in the second quarter were up 73% to $3.074 billion, and up 52% for the first half to $5.296 billion.
+In contrast, Berkshire Hathaway Second Quarter 2010 Operating Earnings were up 73% to $3.074 billion, and up 52% for the first half to $5.296 billion.
 Buffett prefers the use of operating earnings as a measure of Berkshire Hathaway performance because the operating earnings are not distorted by the mark to market calculations for the long term put contracts, and other derivatives that Buffett sold several years ago.

 Berkshire Hathaway’s put options have being discussed here on several occasions and it is still our opinion that they will provide a very nice profit by the time they expire.
-The $2.2 billion loss that Berkshire Hathaway was required to report for the second quarter follows a similar sized gain that was reported in the first quarter of this year and also in the second quarter of 2009.
+The $2.2 billion loss that Berkshire Hathaway was required to report for the Berkshire Hathaway Second Quarter 2010 follows a similar sized gain that was reported in the first quarter of this year and also in the second quarter of 2009.

 This is a method of valuation that Buffett has used to find an intrinsic value for Berkshire Hathaway.
 While this method is helpful, it is not perfect, as it tends to understate Berkshire Hathaway’s value during periods of market weakness (2008 – 2010).
 Now, the market has rallied off 2009 lows, and Operating earnings have become a larger factor in valuation with the Burlington Northern merger so I thought it would be interesting to take a look at an update of this table.

 The second table (below) included in this letter is a 20 year comparison of Berkshire Hathaway’s year end price to its intrinsic value and operating earnings.
 It shows clearly that Berkshire Hathaway’s current price is cheap relative to its recent history.